itzpere/lisamp/README.md

 Add to server : https://discord.com/api/oauth2/authorize?client_id=996836986948157460&permissions=8&scope=bot

+## How to use
-To use the bot you will need nodeJS 18.5.0 then you can clone the git repo and run `npm instal` which will install all dependencies and i personally use pm2 for hosting the bot.
+To use the bot you will need **nodeJS 18.5.0** then you can clone the git repo and run `npm instal` which will install all dependencies and i personally use **pm2** for hosting the bot.
 You can install it with `npm install pm2` and run it with `pm2 start index.js`.
-But before you run the bot you will need to create a config.json file in main repo which will indule the following code:
+But before you run the bot you will need to create a **config.json** file in main repo which will indule the following code:
 ```
 {
    "token"   : "YourToken",